OctopusDeploy/blog/blog/2020-07/farmer-and-octopus-deploy/index.md

 I’ve used C# as my primary development language since 2012, however its functional counterpart, F# has some useful features which can help out with my ARM template dilemma.
 One area in particular that F# excels, is its built-in [type-safety](https://fsharpforfunandprofit.com/posts/correctness-type-checking/).

-In this post, I’ll demonstrate the type-safety in F# in action by using [Farmer](https://compositionalit.github.io/farmer/) to generate an Azure WebApp ARM template, and then walk through how you can use its (optional) deployment capabilities through Octopus to deploy the WebApp to Azure directly.
+In this post, I’ll demonstrate the type-safety in F# in action by using [Farmer](https://compositionalit.github.io/farmer/) to generate a simple Azure WebApp ARM template, and then walk through how you can use its deployment capabilities through Octopus to deploy different WebApps to Azure directly.

 <h2>In this post</h2>